Massipssa/Docs/Bgd/kafka/questions.md

 Setting unclean.leader.election.enable to true means we allow out-of-sync replicas to become leaders, we will lose messages when this occurs, effectively losing credit card payments and making our customers very angry

 * output of KStream-KTable join ?

 * max.tasks in kafka connect ?

 * exactly once guarantee ?
+    - Using idemptence and the transaction from producer side
+    - isolation level from consumer side

 * max.in.flight.requests.per.connection ?

+## Stream

 * num.streams.threads ?

+* cleanup.policy ?

+* num.standby.replicas ?

 See the full list of errors and their "retriable" status here: https://kafka.apache.org/protocol#protocol_error_codes